-It was a school reunion like no other.
-In a town like no other.
+It was a school reunion like no other, and in a town like no other.

 On the 30th of June 2015, hundreds of former high school students [plus a handful of teachers] turned out for a special get-together in Campbellton, New Brunswick, Canada.
 The event was, well, beyond cool.

 The two good-looking seniors on our cover mugshot: Ruby [MacCallum] Nugent and David Humphrey, former Campbellton High School Student Council Pres.

 Before we go any further, let’s get groovin’ with a ’58 rock and roll instrumental — ‘Rebel Rouser’ by the master of twang, Duane Eddy! …